-See chapter 3, 8 Gridded height.
+See chapter 2 of the technical specification, 8 Gridded height.

 Layer names

 See the AutoCAD publication Layer Naming Convention for CAD in the Construction Industry, version 2, which is based upon the guidelines laid down in BS 1192: Part 5 - Guide for structuring of computer graphic information.